-Additionally, some countries oblige young men (and some cases, young women) to enter military (or national) service.
+Additionally, some countries oblige young men (and in some cases, young women) to enter military (or national) service.
 In some countries, labour force statistics only consider the civilian population so any young persons on military service would not be included in the NEET figures.
-In others, military personnel living at home are considered part of the labour 2 Updated: December 2021 Family Database in Asia/Pacific http://oe.cd/fdb-asia OECD and OECD KOREA Policy Centre force but conscripts living in barracks are not, while in other countries conscripts are counted as part of the labour force.
-Chart CO3.5.C.
-Gender differences in NEET ratesProportion of 15-29 year olds not in employment, education or training (NEET), by sex, 2020
+In others, military personnel living at home are considered part of the labour force but conscripts living in barracks are not, while in other countries conscripts are counted as part of the labour force.